sahil-santosh-bhuvad/Sahil-santosh-bhuvad/README.md

 Application's
-- Resume Parsing: [When a candidate submits a resume](), the ATS scans and parses the document, extracting relevant information such as contact details, work experience, education, skills, and qualifications.
+- Resume Parsing: [When a candidate submits a resume](), the ATS scans and parses the document, extracting relevant.

-- Keyword Matching: The ATS then compares the parsed information against predefined criteria set by the employer, which typically include specific keywords, job titles, skills, and qualifications related to the job opening.
+- Keyword Matching: The ATS then compares the parsed information against predefined criteria set by the employer, which typically include

-- Keyword Matching: The ATS then compares the parsed information against predefined criteria set by the employer, which typically include specific keywords, job titles, skills, and qualifications related to the job opening.
+- Keyword Matching: The ATS then compares the parsed information against predefined criteria set by the employer, which typically include

+website's
+- Resume Parsing: [When a candidate submits a resume](), the ATS scans and parses the document, extracting relevant.

+- Resume Parsing: [When a candidate submits a resume](), the ATS scans and parses the document, extracting relevant.

+- Resume Parsing: [When a candidate submits a resume](), the ATS scans and parses the document, extracting relevant.